moinsubair73/fast-carrot/README.md

+Try AI directly in your favorite apps … Use Gemini to generate drafts and refine content, plus get Gemini Pro with access to Google's next-gen AI
 # Content Engine + Repurposer

 Turn one input, a blog, a case note, or a podcast transcript, into a week of LinkedIn posts in your own voice, scored before you ever see them, with a hard grounding gate that kills any unsupported claim.